russell-archer/StoreHelper/README.md

 {% note %}

-StoreHelper has been tested on Xcode 14 Beta 2 with iOS 16 and seems to work as expected.
+**Note:** StoreHelper has been tested on Xcode 14 Beta 2 with iOS 16 and seems to work as expected.

 {% endnote %}